 What is lumbago?

-Lumbago, medically known as acute lumbago, is a sudden, stabbing pain in the lower back, often caused by muscle tension or nerve root irritation.
-The symptoms usually arise from an awkward movement or excessive strain and lead to limited mobility and severe pain.
+Lumbago, medically known as acute lumbago, is a sudden, sharp pain in the lower back, often caused by muscle tension or irritation of nerve roots.
+The symptoms usually arise from an unfavorable movement or overexertion and lead to restricted mobility and severe pain.

 Which ointment helps with lumbago?

 For lumbago, ointments with anti-inflammatory and circulation-promoting active ingredients can help relieve muscle tension and pain.
-Formulations with natural extracts such as arnica, wintergreen oil, or broad-spectrum hemp extract support regeneration and act gently on the skin without irritating chemicals.
+Formulations with natural extracts such as arnica, wintergreen oil, or broad-spectrum hemp extract support regeneration and work gently on the skin, without irritating chemicals.

 Can lumbago be treated naturally?

-Yes, lumbago can be effectively treated naturally with herbal pain and inflammation relievers, heat treatments, and gentle exercise.
-In addition, products containing adaptogenic herbs and hemp extracts can promote muscle relaxation, while mindful self-care and a back-friendly posture support the healing process.
+Yes, lumbago can be effectively treated naturally by using herbal pain relievers and anti-inflammatories, heat treatments, and gentle movement.
+Additionally, products with adaptogenic herbs and hemp extracts can promote muscle relaxation, while mindful self-care and back-friendly posture support the healing process.

 How long does lumbago last?

-The acute pain of lumbago usually subsides within a few days to two weeks, provided you avoid further strain and promote muscle relaxation.
-If symptoms persist or recur, you should consult a doctor to rule out chronic causes.
+The acute pain of lumbago usually subsides within a few days to two weeks, provided that further strain is avoided and muscle relaxation is specifically promoted.
+For persistent or recurring symptoms, medical clarification should be sought to rule out chronic causes.

-Proven home remedies for lumbago include heat treatments such as a warm cherry stone pillow or a relaxing bath, which promote circulation and relieve tension.
-Gentle stretching exercises, maintaining an upright posture, and herbal ointments with anti-inflammatory extracts also support pain relief and promote mobility.
+Proven home remedies for lumbago include heat applications such as a warm cherry pit pillow or a relaxing bath, which promote blood circulation and relieve tension.
+Gentle stretching exercises, an upright posture, and herbal ointments with anti-inflammatory extracts further support pain relief and promote mobility.